Moët & Chandon Tone of Voice — Classy & Aspirational

 What makes Moët & Chandon's brand voice unique?

 Moët & Chandon stands out through their classy, aspirational communication style.
-Their central brand tension — "Achievement vs. Taste" — shapes every message they craft in the Food & Beverage sector.
+Their central brand tension, "Achievement vs. Taste", shapes how they communicate across the Food & Beverage sector.

 What language style does Moët & Chandon use?

-Moët & Chandon uses declarative language with figurative messaging.
-Their sentences are typically statement in structure, using the present tense.
+Moët & Chandon uses declarative language, with figurative messaging, in statement-style sentences, using the present tense.